marcellejs/marcelle/docs/api/components.md

 marcelle.dataset(name: string, store: DataStore): Dataset;
 ```

-A Dataset module allowing for capturing instances from a stream, storing them in a local or remote [data-store](/api/data-stores.html).
+A Dataset component allowing for capturing instances from a stream, storing them in a local or remote [data-store](/api/data-stores.html).

 #### Parameters